Miami Drug Possession Attorney

 - More than 20 grams of marijuana is a third-degree felony.
 You could face up to 5 years in prison and a $5,000 fine.

 Facing charges for drug possession?
 Get started on your defense today.
-Contact our Miami drug possession lawyer online or call (305) 400-0074 for your free consultation.
+Contact our Miami drug possession attorney online or call (305) 400-0074 for your free consultation.

 Penalties for Cannabis (Marijuana) Trafficking